ivanfitenko/k8r/README.md

 `update_image_partition.sh`: write K8S image files to image partition.
 If ran without parameters, will try to download an image from HTTP_IMAGE_URL.
 To use an image from a local FS, use directory path as a parameter.
-The directory must contain both image.img.xz and boot.img.xz files.
+The directory must contain both image.img.xz and boot.tar.xz files.

 `set_reinstall_mode.sh` - restart and reinstall the node.
 Boot and root filesystems will be rewritten using an initial image, resulting in a fresh node.